Porting Applications using Recipes

 Custom Template

-The custom template enable the script = field to be used, this field will run any command supported by the GNU Bash shell.
+The custom template enable the build.script = data type to be used, this data type will run any command supported by the GNU Bash shell.

-The script section start at the location of the ${COOKBOOK_BUILD} environment variable (recipe-name/target/your-cpu/build)
+The script section start at the location of the ${COOKBOOK_BUILD} environment variable (recipe-name/target/your-cpu-arch/build)

 • Script example